 Please Note: Due to the varying locations of our yachts, your travel time and the distances that may be involved, we recommend that you only make arrangements to view if you are actively considering purchase.

-Lead Broker: James McNeil – Grabau International (UK)
+Lead Broker: James McNeil – Grabau International (South Coast)

 Tel: +44 (0)7979 907210 Email: email@example.com

-James McNeil t/a Grabau International offers the details of all vessels in good faith but cannot guarantee or warrant the accuracy of this information or warranty the condition of any vessel and the details do not constitute a part of any contract.
+Grabau International (South Coast) offers the details of all vessels in good faith but cannot guarantee or warrant the accuracy of this information or warranty the condition of any vessel and the details do not constitute a part of any contract.
 A buyer should instruct his agents, or his surveyors, to investigate such details as the buyer desires validated.
 All vessels are offered subject to prior sale, price change, or withdrawal without notice.
-James McNeil t/a Grabau International provides professional yacht conveyancing and legal transfer of title for all yachts as per the ABYA Code of Practice with all deposit payments and final balance payments processed through secure dedicated client accounts solely for that purpose.
+Grabau International (South Coast) provides professional yacht conveyancing and legal transfer of title for all yachts as per the ABYA Code of Practice with all deposit payments and final balance payments processed through secure dedicated client accounts solely for that purpose.
 Dedicated client accounts provided by stakeholder Grabau International Limited are written in trust at Natwest Bank and we are fully insured.